Hradkafeira/straycat/README.rst

         # Instatiation with combine default stopwords and your stopwords
         st = TextPreprocessing.add_stopwords(["sw1", "sw2", "etc"])

+        #See available pipelines before using it
+        print(st.list_process)
+        #output

+        Here the list for auto_text_prep
+        Input value with number or text
+        1  or "case_folding"
+        2  or "punctuation_removal"
+        3  or "stopwords_removal"
+        4  or "stemming"
+        5  or "encode_text"
+        6  or "medianame_removal"
+        7  or "non_alnum_removal"
+        8  or "link_removal"
+        9  or "emoji_removal"
+        10 or "normalize_slang"
+        11 or "date_removal"

 Automate text preprocessing with single line of code
 ****************************************************
 ::